 It is important that you check the cladding manufacturer’s specification relating to the characteristics the wall wrap material employed should possess.

-- Ventilate the roof space where possible to allow built-up heat to dissipate.
+- Ventilate the roof space where possible to help control condensation.
 Even in cooler climates, a minimal amount of ventilation is desirable to allow built-up moisture to escape.
 Air gaps along the ridgeline or between tiles often provide sufficient ventilation.
 Gable or eaves vents may also be used.

 - Ventilated roof spaces in high humid (tropical) climates under metal roofing can result in excessive condensation within the roof space at night.
 You can help prevent condensation dripping off the underside of metal roofing onto the ceiling by installing reflective building membranes similar to that used under roof tiles, or using a foil-backed building blanket such as Permastop® Building Blanket or Permastop® Tropic Building Blanket (anti-condensation blanket) under the metal roof, or closing the vents at night to prevent night air from entering the roof space.